Chesterfield County STEAM Students Build Solar-Powered Whirligigs

 Is there anything better, or more memorable, than the joy of discovery?
 Of seeing something that you built with your own hands actually work?
 Students in Chesterfield County got a taste of that excitement while building solar-powered whirligigs.

-Enon Elementary School is one of seven Chesterfield County Schools with a newly installed rooftop solar energy system.
+Enon Elementary School is one of seven Chesterfield County Schools with a newly installed rooftop solar energy array.
 Last week, students from Monica Sheehan’s 5th Grade STEAM (Science Technology, Engineering, Art, and Mathematics) classes experimented with the same solar photovoltaic technology that powers their school – but at a hand-held scale.
 They worked in groups to connect motors, wires, and a mini solar panel to power their whirligigs (decorative spinning objects).

 The activity challenged students to make cross-curricular connections as they built.
 In science, the students have been learning about electricity, circuits, forms of energy, and renewable vs. non-renewable energy sources.
 In STEAM class, they have been learning about the engineering design process and best practices for group collaboration.